bsmith/zyxel-remote-http/README.md

-# zyxel-poe-manager
+# zyxel-tool

-A convenience script to manage the state of the PoE ports of a Zyxel GS1900 series switch.
+A convenience script to manage a Zyxel GS1900 series switch.

 ## Motivation

+Jon Bulica wrote a first version of this program to manage the PoE ports of his switch:

-This was written because my Zyxel GS1900-10HP switch managed to get me angry enough with the abhorrent web interface and inability to do anything useful via SNMP or the CLI.
+> This was written because my Zyxel GS1900-10HP switch managed to get me angry enough with the abhorrent web interface and inability to do anything useful via SNMP or the CLI.
-The only thing it does is log into the web management and do the same you would do by clicking approx. 10 times.
+> The only thing it does is log into the web management and do the same you would do by clicking approx. 10 times.

+Benjamin Smith extended this to manage other features:

+> I don't have the PoE version of the switch, but I'm trying to use VLANs on my home network and got very frustrated with setting up ports with the correct and untagged VLANs by clicking and clicking and clicking in the web interface.
+> I wanted to use the backup/restore config functionality from the command line so I could edit the configuration locally and upload a complete version to the switch.

 ## Dependencies